metal-stack/metalctl/docs/metalctl_switch_replace.md

 ## metalctl switch replace

-Put a leaf switch into replace mode in preparation for physical replacement.
+put a leaf switch into replace mode in preparation for physical replacement.
 For a description of the steps involved see the long help.

 ### Synopsis